On the Role of Computation in Reinforcement Learning: Conclusion

 One limitation of our work is that we use a fixed amount of recurrent computation steps for all states.
 We do not demonstrate how the same policy can use an adaptive amount of compute depending on the difficulty of the current state.
 Future work could explore such methods which might automatically learn inference-time compute scaling strategies or pre-fetch anticipated computation to store in memory.
 Additionally, our empirical evaluation focuses on a minimal recurrent architecture to isolate the effects of computation.
 We do not explore transformer-based architectures, and given their ubiquity in machine learning, an exploration of transformer-based recursive architectures in RL remains an interesting direction for future research.
 Lastly, our theoretical results use a single tape Turing machine as a computational model and only focus on time-complexity.
 Similar interesting results could be proven for space complexity or by using computational models like boolean circuits which better resemble modern neural networks.

 \paragraph{Acknowledgements.} The authors are pleased to acknowledge that the work reported on in this paper was substantially performed using the Princeton Research Computing resources at Princeton University which is consortium of groups led by the Princeton Institute for Computational Science and Engineering (PICSciE) and Office of Information Technology's Research Computing.
-This research was also supported by grants from NVIDIA and utilized NVIDIA A100-SXM4-80GB GPUs.
+This research was also supported by grants from NVIDIA and utilized NVIDIA A100-SXM4-80GB GPUs, National Science Centre, Poland (grant no. 2023/51/D/ST6/01609), and Polish high-performance computing infrastructure PLGrid (HPC Center: ACK Cyfronet AGH) grant no. PLG/2025/018637.
+We gratefully acknowledge Polish high-performance computing infrastructure PLGrid (HPC Center: ACK Cyfronet AGH) for providing computer facilities and support within computational grant no. PLG/2025/018581.
+AZ is partially funded by Google PhD Fellowship.
 The authors thank Brenden Lake, Mahsa Bastankhah and Abhishek Panigrahi for helpful discussions.